 Uli Koester – Executive Director & Educator

 Uli taught for six years in the Minneapolis Public Schools before starting full-time work for Midwest Food Connection.
 Over his years with MFC, Uli has become widely recognized as a master educator and expert on children’s relationship to food.
 He loves baseball, his cello, and traveling.
-Uli shares his garden at home with his wife, two teen-aged children, and a host of rabbits.
+Uli shares his garden at home with his wife, two sons, four chickens, and a host of rabbits.

 River Ostrow – Program Educator

 Three of River’s passions are teaching, the natural world, and food.
 She has brought these passions together in the past through work at environmental education centers and a farm-to-school organization.
 Most recently, River spent two years working at a nature-based preschool.
 River is thrilled to be living out her dream of becoming a food educator because she believes in the power of a deep relationship with food.
 River also volunteers on the board of the Minnesota Association for Environmental Education (MAEE) and works at the Mill City Farmers Market.
 River loves to knit, write poetry, and play music, and her favorite local foods are tomatoes and kimchi.